 - Develop heuristic-based search strategies to solve AI problems (Capability 1, 2, 3, 4 and 5)

 - Explain and communicate knowledge representation and intermediate knowledge representations.
 (Capability 2, 3, 4, 5 and 6)

 - Describe data driven and goal driven inference and can program a declarative rule-based system.
 (Capability 2, 3, 4, 5 and 6)

 - Develop and demonstrate the ability to use predicate logic calculus and apply logical inference on logic programs.
 (Capability 1, 2, 3, 4 and 5)

 - Explain and apply fundamental AI tools and concepts in processing natural languages.
 (Capability 1, 2, 4, 5 and 6)

 - Critically discuss the benefits and challenges of AI to societal development and ethical issues (Capability 2, 4, 5 and 6)

 |Assessment Type||Learning Outcome Addressed|

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, on average, each week you can expect 3 hours of lectures, a 1 hour tutorial, 1 hour of reading and thinking about the content and 5 hours of work on assignments and/or test preparation.
+For this course, you can expect 36 hours of lectures, 48 hours of reading and thinking about the content and 40 hours of work on assignments and/or test preparation.